spinnaker/spinnaker.io/content/en/docs/guides/runbooks/sharding-spinnaker.md

 This document shows you how to shard traffic to different Spinnaker services based upon configured criteria.
 The general pattern is to define a selector class in your configuration.
 Endpoints will then be selected based upon the criteria specified in the selectors.

-As an example, Netflix create read-only shards for Clouddriver to better manage requests.
+As an example, Netflix creates read-only shards for Clouddriver to better manage requests.

 Selectors exist at these levels: